Gxyu0714/Gxyu0714.github.io/_pages/projects.md

 description: My project collection is constantly growing and I hope to collaborate with you on exciting projects in the future!
 nav: true
 nav_order: 3
-display_categories: [Research, Surveys, Media and other fun stuff]
+display_categories: [Research, Cohort Survey and Practice, Media and other fun stuff]
 horizontal: false
 ---